saeed-sufi/GA/README.md

 * Ecommerce standard reporting vs enhanced reporting: what happend vs what happend and how it happend.

+* 5 pillars of a robust measurement plan: 1- Leverage first-party data 2- Cross-platform tools 3- Be transparent 4- Fill in measurement gaps with model data 5- Cloud-based solutions

 ### Custom dimension examples

 #### [From online metrics blog post on custom dimensions](https://online-metrics.com/custom-dimensions/)